 This exhibit was also on show at the Heckington Show on the 30th and 31st July.

-These events are free, but donations are gratefully accepted.
+Events are free, but donations are gratefully accepted.
 Refreshments will be on sale during these events.
-For more information please phone Sherry on 01526 378717 or Michael on 01526 378466.
+For more information please phone Sherry on 01526 378717.